 - Next too little moisture in the dough will make the thattai crack a lot while spreading the dough and make them hard.

-- Divide the dough to 14 to 16 balls.
-Keep it covered.
+- Taste the dough and add more salt if required.
+Divide the dough to 14 to 16 balls.
+Keep them covered.

-How to make thattai
+How to Make Thattai

 - Heat oil on a medium flame in a wide kadai.

-- Place a ball on the cloth or greased sheet.
+- Spread a dry cloth, grease your fingers.
+Place a ball on the cloth or greased sheet.

-- Very thin thattai will break when you remove from the cloth.
+- Begin to spread them moderately thin.
+Very thin thattai will break when you remove from the cloth.
 Very thick ones will not turn crisp.

-- Make as many thattai as possible till the oil heats up.
+- If the edges begin to crack then join them together.
+Make as many thattai as possible till the oil heats up.

 - Check if the oil is hot by dropping a tiny flat piece of dough.
 It should rise and not sink.